allanwhite/contentful-mc-uploader/content/in-echo/blog/_batch/118-it-executives-and-clinicians-collaborate-at-sold-out-open-mhealth-summit-2015/blogarticle.md

 ---
-Title: IT Executives and Clinicians Collaborate at Sold Out Open mHealth Summit 2015
+Title: "IT Executives and Clinicians Collaborate at Sold Out Open mHealth Summit 2015"
-SeoTitle: IT Executives and Clinicians Collaborate at Sold Out Open mHealth Summit 2015
+SeoTitle: "IT Executives and Clinicians Collaborate at Sold Out Open mHealth Summit 2015"
 Author: kenny
 Fullname: Kenny Stark
 Date: 06/18/2015